Safety and Security

 In accordance with the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act the College is required to compile and publish a yearly report that discloses certain timely and annual information about campus crime statistics and policies.

-Pursuant to the Jeanne Clery Act, Sussex County Community College has designated the Director of Campus Safety, Security & Campus Operations as the responsible party for preparing and distributing the Annual Security Report (ASR) to all employees and students by October 1st of each year.
-In addition, the Director of Campus Safety, Security & Campus Operations shall also be responsible for ensuring compliance with the U.S. Department of Education by filing the required crime statistics as outlined in the Higher Education Act, section #485.
-The Director shall also complete any required Campus Safety and Security Self- Assessment Survey that may be required by the State of New Jersey Department of Education.
+Pursuant to the Jeanne Clery Act, Sussex County Community College has designated the Campus Safety and Security Manager as the responsible party for preparing and distributing the Annual Security Report (ASR) to all employees and students by October 1st of each year.
+In addition, the Campus Safety and Security Manager shall also be responsible for ensuring compliance with the U.S. Department of Education by filing the required crime statistics as outlined in the Higher Education Act, section #485.
+The Manager shall also complete any required Campus Safety and Security Self-Assessment Survey that may be required by the State of New Jersey Department of Education.

-The Director of Campus Safety, Security & Campus Operations, along with other campus security authorities, compile statistics and essential policy components necessary for campus security.
+The Campus Safety and Security Manager and other campus security authorities compile statistics and essential policy components necessary for campus security.
 The sources of these statistics are compiled using both on campus records and contact with local law enforcement agencies for statistical data for crimes and other incidence’s occurring on SCCC property.

 The following properties shall be included within the report: